 Comparing Oral Treatments to Topical Solutions

-When deciding between tranexamic acid oral medication and topical treatments for pigmentation, it’s important to consider the pros and cons of each.
+When deciding between Oral Medication for Pigmentation and topical treatments for pigmentation, it’s important to consider the pros and cons of each.

-- Topical treatments such as hydroquinone, tretinoin, and corticosteroids act directly on the skin to inhibit melanin production and promote exfoliation.
+- Topical treatments such as Depigmentation Cream, Acne Cream, and corticosteroids act directly on the skin to inhibit melanin production and promote exfoliation.
 These solutions are usually applied daily and can take several weeks or months to show results.
 They are ideal for mild to moderate cases of melasma but may be less effective for deep pigmentation or resistant cases.

 - Oral medication targets pigmentation from within.
 It offers an alternative for those who have not seen improvement with topical solutions or who suffer from more severe melasma.
 Oral medication is convenient and can offer faster, more noticeable results, though it requires medical supervision.